Seneca-SRT111-Fall2026/SRT111-Lab2/index.md

 ---
 ## Part A - In-Class Lab [40% marks]
 - Complete all assigned in-class tasks during your scheduled lab.
 - This part can be completed in `Jupyter Lab` or `VS Code`.
-You have choice.
+You have a choice.
 I recommend using `Jupyter Lab`.
   - If you are using Jupyter Lab, then please create a single notebook file called `Lab2.ipynb` and complete each task in a unique cell.
   - If you are using `VS Code` then,  just follow the instructions for each task and create .py files.
 - Demonstrate your completed work to the professor before leaving the lab.